 - pinch of salt

-- Preheat the krumkake iron.
-When the iron is hot, spoon about a tablespoon of batter on top of each mold and close the iron.
-Cook for about a minute, or until desired darkness.
-Cool around a wooden dowel if you want a cone shape, or lay flat on a cooling rack.
-Repeat with remaining batter.
+- Preheat a krumkake iron.
+When the iron is hot, spoon about a tablespoon of the batter on top of each mold and close the iron.
+Cook for about a minute, or until the krumkake reaches your desired darkness.
+Let each krumkake cool around a cone-shaped wooden dowel or lay flat on a wire rack.
+Repeat with the remaining batter.